csev/dj4e-market/README.md

 This is a starter repository to be used to set up the series of marketplace assignments on the www.dj4e.com web site.

-There is a vider walkthrough of these instructions at <a href="https://youtu.be/a3CODtpZCLM" target="_blank">Installing the initial version of DJ4E Marketplace from github</a>
+There is a video walkthrough of these instructions at <a href="https://youtu.be/a3CODtpZCLM" target="_blank">Installing the initial version of DJ4E Marketplace from github</a>